Camping trailer & Jeep JK Unlimited

 Tekonsha Voyager 9030 Electric Trailer Brake Controller.

 The center wire in the adapter is the actual power line from the battery to the Brake Controller and finally to the brakes.
-We found several recommendations to use an auto-reset fuse for the break controller.
+We found several recommendations to use an auto-reset fuse for the brake controller.
 If the circuit overheats, it will stop working for a while but reset again.
 A regular fuse will just stop working.
 See image below for battery connection.

 We used 12 gauge wire for the brake controller installation.
 The Fuse is a 30 Amp Auto Resetting Fuse.
 The 2nd connection on the battery terminal is from the 7-pin wiring harness.
 The Tekonsha documentation explains the wiring, so no need to go into details here.